google/applied-machine-learning-intensive/v2/03_regression/01_introduction_to_sklearn/slides.md

 # Bunches

 <!--
 Bunch objects are scikit-learn objects that are often used to store datasets.
-If you find yourself using a load or fetch method, you'll likely encounter a bunch object.
+If you find yourself using a load or fetch method, you'll likely encounter a Bunch object.
 The lab for this lesson provides more details on Bunch objects and explores the data stored within them.
 You'll encounter data that is composed of named features, as well as target values paired with sets of features.

 For the most part, we will convert scikit-learn Bunch objects into Pandas DataFrame objects or TensorFlow dataset objects.
 The aforementioned objects are more easily integrated with the methods and frameworks we will cover in this course.